Undated postcard of the Barbizon-Plaza Hotel - New York City

 2 manuals, 33 stops, 15 ranks

-For the new Barbizon Plaza Hotel, an organ was built by the Aeolian Company of New York City.
-The Aeolian contract, dated May 21, 1930 and signed July 12th, states that the organ was to be shipped on or about September 30, 1930 and would be installed by October 30 of the same year at a cost of $12,000.
+For the new Barbizon-Plaza Hotel, an organ was built by the Aeolian Company of New York City.
+The Aeolian contract, dated May 21, 1930 and signed July 12th, states that the organ was to be shipped on or about September 30, 1930, and would be installed by October 30 of the same year at a cost of $12,000.
 Aeolian installed the organ in a chamber prepared by the hotel, and provided a three-manual drawknob console and bench that were constructed of native wood and finished as decided by the hotel.
-No organ casework, screen or grilles were built by Aeolian.
-The fate of this organ is unknown.
+No organ casework, screen or grilles were provided by Aeolian.

 Great Organ (Manual II) – 61 notes, enclosed